A wake up call for drowsy drivers

 - Untreated sleep disorders: Sleep disorders, such as sleep apnea and narcolepsy, can lead to sleep-related crashes.

 Young drivers are also more likely to be in drowsy driving crashes, perhaps because they are more likely to drive late at night, or have so many work, school, and/or social commitments that sleep time suffers.
 If you tend to get sleepy when you ride in cars, it's important to be extra aware of these risk factors so that you can be sure you're safe to drive.
-(For more info on sleep and sleep problems, check out the Sleep section of the General Health archive.)
-In addition, at least one state, New Jersey, explicitly defines drowsy driving as reckless under its vehicular homicide laws; several other states have similar legislation pending.
-Even so, most states' current reckless driving laws can still be used to prosecute drowsy drivers, which may result in fines, loss of driver's license, or even imprisonment.
+(For more info on sleep and sleep problems, check out the Sleep section of the Go Ask Alice!
+General Health archive).

 Despite popular misconceptions, driving with the radio pounding at your eardrums, stopping to exercise, and opening the windows to let a blast of wind blow you awake have NOT been shown to increase driver attentiveness.
 Caffeine can make you more alert, but it takes about thirty minutes to kick in and wears off after a few hours.
-Excess amounts of caffeine can also cause sleep problems.
+Excess amounts of caffeine can also contribute to sleep problems.
 It may help to look for a safe place to pull over and take a short nap (with the doors locked), but more than 20 or 30 minutes sleep can leave you feeling drowsier than before.
+Better yet, if you’re able, consider finding a place to get a full night’s rest.
 In short, the best bet is to make sure you snooze before you cruise.